Ingarden lands one million US dollars

 According to a media report, the start-up for indoor gardens was supported by several business angels as part of an investment round.

-Several investors have invested in the Berlin-based start-up Ingarden, according to a German startups reported.
+Several investors have joined the Berlin start-up Ingarden, according to German Startups reports.
 A total of one million US dollars was raised.

-The D2C startup was founded by Natalie Paterson, Christian Saitner and Yenal Ersen.
-It sells fully automated indoor gardens where superfood plants are supposed to thrive in the home.
-Gardening is even supposed to be possible year-round.
+The D2C start-up was founded by Natalie Paterson, Christian Saitner and Yenal Ersen.
+It sells fully automated indoor gardens in which superfood plants can thrive in the home.
+Gardening should even be possible all year round.

-"Efficient lighting and optimal watering, together with our high-quality organic seeds, contribute to a one hundred percent guarantee of growth and delicious taste," is what the company says about the product.
+"Efficient lighting and optimal irrigation, together with our high-quality organic seeds, contribute to a 100% guarantee of growth and delicious taste," the company says about the product.
 The integrated light increases the number of vitamins and antioxidants and promotes healthy microgreen growth.
-A set, which also includes seven pads with seeds, costs just under 100 euros.
+A set, which also contains seven pads with seeds, costs just under 100 euros.

 Newsletter